microsoft/vscode-cmake-tools/docs/cmake-presets.md

 ### Add new Configure Presets

 To add a new Configure Preset to `CMakePresets.json`, run the **CMake: Add Configure Preset** command.
-This command lists several Configure Preset templates, along with a **[Scan for Compilers]** option in the command palette. **[Scan for Compilers]** returns all of the GCC and Clang compilers on your `PATH`, all compilers found in `cmake.mingwSearchDir` and `cmake.emscriptenSearchDirs`, and the latest instances of `cl.exe` installed with Visual Studio.
+This command lists several Configure Preset templates, along with a **[Scan for Compilers]** option in the command palette. **[Scan for Compilers]** returns all of the GCC and Clang compilers on your `PATH`, all compilers found in `cmake.additionalCompilerSearchDirs` and `cmake.emscriptenSearchDirs`, and the latest instances of `cl.exe` installed with Visual Studio.

 ![Screenshot of the list of configure presets.](images/add-configure-preset-vscode.png)